-A good harness would allow the animal to hang from their body, instead – a far safer alternative.
-Additionally, pulling your animals out of the water back to safety is much easier done with a body harness than a leash.
+A good harness would allow the animal to hang from its body instead of a far safer alternative.
+Additionally, pulling your animals out of the water back to safety is much easier with a body harness than a leash.

 Lifeline Perimeter Netting